 About 2500 years ago, the Persian Empire was expanding through Asia and into Asia Minor (the area between the Black and Mediterranean Seas) and taking control of the eastern world.
 A Persian ruler was installed over every city-state that they conquered.
 It was this action that eventually provoked the Ionian revolt which marked the beginning of the long confrontation between the Greek and Persian empires.

 About BC 550, Cyrus I, emperor of Persia, conquered the territory of Ionia (the west coast of Modern Turkey).
 For all of their advances in science and mathematics, these well-established city-states seemed the most prominent in Greece.
-The people of Ionia, were discontent with their new, dictatorial rulers.
-The Persian rulers knew the feelings of the populace, but did little to alleviate the hostilities.
+The people of Ionia were discontent with their new, dictatorial rulers.
+The Persian rulers knew the feelings of the populace but did little to alleviate the hostilities.
 Around BC 500, Artaphrenes, ruler of the western capital of Persia (Sardis) met with other leaders of Ionia.
 Seeing that many of them were anxious for gains in power and land, he made them agree not to attack each other.
-Artaphrenes knew that internal conflict could result in disintegration of the empire.
+Artaphrenes knew that internal conflict could disintergrate the empire.

 In BC 499, Aristagoras, the ruler of the Ionian city Miletus, yearned to control the city of Naxos.
 He tried to gain help from surrounding cities but failed.
 Fearing punishment from Darius I (Persian Emperor from BC 521-486) or Artaphrenes, for breaking the agreement, he incited a rebellion.
 Aristagoras encouraged the Ionians to remove their leaders.
 In response, many cities in the area rebelled and ousted their Persian rulers.
 Knowing that it would not be long until Darius retaliated, Aristagoras traveled to Sparta and appealed to King Cleomenes for aid.
 When the Spartan leader learned of the distance his army would travel to reinforce the Ionians, he declined the request for aid

-Seeing his rebellion collapse and fearing for his life, Aristagoras fled to Mycrinus.
+In seeing his rebellion collapse Aristagoras feared for his life and fled to Mycrinus.
 He gave command of Miletus over to Pythagoras, a mathematician.
 Aristagoras, frustrated with his failed rebellion, attacked the Thracians, but in time, he and his army were cut off and destroyed.